Save to Collections

 Peat's ethos comes from the Rastafarian mantra 'eat not flesh' and a desire to bring healthy, mindful food to the community in which he was raised.
-Go for tasty, cheap, locally sourced vegan chow, like curry, dumplings, or misc veg.
+Go for tasty, cheap, locally sourced vegan chow, like curry, dumplings, or miscellaneous and delicious veg.

-Based in Shoreditch’s Box Park, and owned by the enigmatic King Cook, CookDaily is a favourite of grime outfit Boy Better Know with Skepta’s brother JME a regular fixture.
-King Cook's taken a relaxed approach to veganism, with the weed-inspired High Grade, breakfast baiting Full English and psychedelic Rainbowl.
+Based in London Fields, and owned by the enigmatic King Cook, CookDaily is a favourite of grime outfit Boy Better Know with Skepta’s brother JME a regular fixture.

 Andu serves up simple and delicious Ethiopian food which also happens to be 100% vegan.
 It's BYOB, the staff are bloody lovely and it’s damn cheap, too.